danglenzig/LeapLord/ABOUT.md

 \-`JumpPrepStateHandler`: During unpaused gameplay, when the jump input is pressed

-\-`AirborneStateHandler`: During unpaused gameplay, after the jump input is released
+\-`AirborneStateHandler`: During unpaused gameplay, after the jump input is released.
+Also when the player becomes ungrounded from the Walk or Idle states (e.g. walking off the edge of a platform).

 \-`ParkedStateHandler`: When gameplay is paused and the pause/tutorial overlay UI is visible